sogeuni/sogeuni.github.io/content/abs/advanced-topics/proc.md

 >
 > Of course, caution is advised when writing to /proc.

 The /proc directory contains subdirectories with unusual numerical names.
-Every one of these names maps to the [[../beyond-the-basic/another-look-at-variables#^PPIDREF|process ID]] of a currently running process.
+Every one of these names maps to the [[another-look-at-variables#^PPIDREF|process ID]] of a currently running process.
 Within each of these subdirectories, there are a number of files that hold useful information about the corresponding process.
 The stat and status files keep running statistics on the process, the cmdline file holds the command-line arguments the process was invoked with, and the exe file is a symbolic link to the complete path name of the invoking process.
 There are a few more such files, but these seem to be the most interesting from a scripting standpoint.

 ###### Example 29-3.
 Finding the process associated with a PID